Top Ten Animals You Would Like to Rate Most

 Adorable and super cool animals

-5 Dolphin A dolphin is an aquatic mammal within the infraorder Cetacea.
-Dolphin species belong to the families Delphinidae (the oceanic dolphins), Platanistidae (the Indian river dolphins), Iniidae (the New World river dolphins), Pontoporiidae (the brackish dolphins), and the extinct Lipotidae (baiji or Chinese river dolphin).
-There are 40 extant species named as dolphins. ...read more.
+A dolphin is an aquatic mammal within the infraorder Cetacea.
+Dolphin species belong to the families Delphinidae (oceanic dolphins), Platanistidae (Indian river dolphins), Iniidae (New World river dolphins), Pontoporiidae (brackish water dolphins), and the extinct Lipotidae (baiji or Chinese river dolphin... read more

 8/10 Long And beautiful, the dolphin is a gentle, sweet animal